Sandra Maas

-Sandra Maas (born January 13, 1963) is an American journalist, newscaster and women’s rights activist.
-She has worked in the San Diego, California area since 1990 and has been nominated for 13 regional Emmy awards.
+Sandra Lynn Maas (born January 13, 1963) is an American television news anchor.
+She has worked in the San Diego, California area since 1990 and is the founding host of the Trailblazing Women video series for the Women’s Museum of California.
+She has won a regional Emmy Award.

 Early life and education

 Sandra Lynn Maas was born on January 13, 1963, raised in Mission Viejo, California.
 Her father, Frank Maas, owned a window tinting business and her mother, Dorothea (Brockman) Maas, was an elementary school principal.
 She graduated summa cum laude from California State University, Chico, with a Bachelor of Arts degree in communications in 1985.
 During college, Maas worked as a news anchor for KCHO Chico and KPAY radio, Redding.
 She transitioned to television during her senior year in college, serving as weeknight co-anchor at ABC affiliate, KRCR-TV.

 Career

 In 1986, Maas moved to NBC affiliate KSBY-TV in San Luis Obispo, California, where she co-anchored the 6 and 11 p.m. newscasts.
 Maas also served as the station's medical reporter at the start of the AIDS crisis, earning a Golden Mike Award for her on-air work.

 In 1990, Maas relocated to San Diego and CBS Affiliate KFMB-TV, where she co-anchored News 8 at 4pm with Mitch Duncan.
 In addition, she served as the station's medical reporter and worked for CBS Newspath as a national medical correspondent.
 During this time, Maas was also a regular fill-in on the Jeff and Jer Morning Show on Star 94.1.
 In 1993, she had a bit part in the CBS soap opera, The Young and the Restless, playing the role of nurse Sally Winslow.
 In 2001, Maas was part of a mass exodus that left KFMB-TV when it severed ties with the American Federation of Television and Radio Artists.
 She resigned after an unsuccessful contract renegotiation.
 In 2002, Maas was a freelance journalist for then-Fox affiliate XETV in San Diego.
 In 2004, Maas moved to KUSI-TV, serving first as a co-anchor on Good Morning San Diego and in 2006 adding host duties for the lifestyle show Inside San Diego with Andrea Naversen.
 In 2009, she became weeknight co-anchor of The KUSI News at 6 and 10pm with Allen Denton.

 Maas has been mistress of ceremonies of the Ernst & Young Entrepreneur of the Year Awards since 1993.
 She also volunteers as Mistress of Ceremonies or moderator for several non-profit organization events.

-In 2020 Maas joined the board of the “Women’s Museum of California” in San Diego and launched “Trailblazing Women,” a video series for the Women’s Museum of California, where she serves on the board as Vice President of External Affairs.
+In 2020 Maas joined the board of the “Women’s Museum of California” in San Diego and launched “Trailblazing Women,” a video series that she hosted for the museum.
+In 2022 she was named board president.
+The series won a regional Emmy in 2023.